 Another factor that determines how fast a state processes an LLC formation application is the time of year when an application is filed.
 For example, filing an application around the tax filing deadline might slow down the progress of an application.
 Applications filed at the start and end of a year typically take longer to process because of the large volume of documents each state receives.

-One effective strategy for expediting your LLC formation application involves working with a business lawyer that has experience helping entrepreneurs start LLCs.
-Not only can an attorney help you get your LLC formed relatively quickly, but a lawyer can also help you decide in which state you should form an LLC.
+One effective strategy for expediting your LLC formation application involves working with a filing services firm that has experienced business lawyers helping entrepreneurs start LLCs.
+An attorney can help you get your LLC formed relatively quickly, and a lawyer can also help you decide in which state you should form an LLC.
 Schedule a free consultation with the Cloud Peak Law Group to learn more about forming an LLC and how long the process takes.